kjolley/BIGSdb_documentation/administration.rst

   changes to user details will be seen throughout the site).
 * modify_geopoints - allowed to modify the geography point GPS coordinate lookup table used for mapping.
+* refresh_scheme_caches - allowed to refresh scheme caches if necessary.
+* query_interfaces - allowed to define new pre-populated query interfaces.
+* set_embargo - allowed to embargo isolates or increase time limits on currently embargoed isolates.

 Permissions can be set by clicking the Update/delete button in the Permissions box in the admin functions area of the curator's interface: